espocrm/ext-export-import/README.md

 ### User Password

 User password for imported users.
 If empty then generates random values.
-For resetting the password use `php command.php set-password [username]`.
+For resetting the password use `bin/command set-password [username]`.

 - Attribute: `userPassword`
 - CLI attribute: `--user-password`